NFL wants Congress to enact betting framework

-For months, while the NBA and Major League Baseball began lobbying states of the issue of legalizing sports betting, the NFL sat on the sidelines, awaiting a ruling from the Supreme Court.
+For months, while the NBA and Major League Baseball began making their voices heard in the dozens or so states looking to legalize sports betting, the NFL sat on the sidelines, awaiting a ruling from the Supreme Court.

 That ruling came down Monday, and suddenly the NFL appears ready to get into the game.